RoseyLemonz/eve-plus/customization/readme again.txt

-any customizations in the untested folder are, well.. untested. they have not been updated for eve-plus
+any customizations in the untested folder are, well.. untested. they also have not been updated for eve-plus